PinkDraconian/InfoSecCheatSheets/README.md

 > Very good cheatsheet

 FakeNewspaper2:
-> Used this cheatsheet to cheap on my wife
+> Used this cheatsheet to cheat on my wife

 ## Contributing
 In order to contribute please make a **pull request**